F-Haferkorn/ogis-cxxloop-examples/README.md

    - in the 1st university lecture of Programming (C/C++)
    - for the the now 4-year old kindergarden children
    - be 2034?
-   - Coared to this years bachelor students?
+   - Compared to this years bachelor students?
   And what would be their favored programming language ???

 REMARK on OPTIMIZAtion: